 Good riddance to Parker & Marryatt & crap Councillors who supported them.
 Hopefully the next mayor, town clerk & councillors would be better.
 Regarding the current Council elections, long suffering citizens endured some councillors wanting access to the cheese factory again, like Button, Keown, Gough, Reid & Broughton, their greed & incompetence as rotten as Parker's & Marryatt's.

-Luke's girlfriend's parents had a picture framing business, but their Selwyn St premises were red stickered closed post 22.02.11 quake.
+Luke's girlfriend's parents' Selwyn St, picture framing business had been red stickered post 22.02.11 quake.
 Post quakes, they still ran their business from their Southshore home.
 At the Condell Ave school demolition site, they salvaged good wood for their business.
 Better than demolishers dumping it at Burwood dump.

 Content & pics Copyright Mark JS Esslemont.